42 Great Jobs for Business Majors With a Bachelor's or Better

 Why Study Business?

 Business has long been the most popular undergraduate major among American college students.
-In fact, of the 1.9 million bachelor's degrees that were awarded in 2016, nearly one in five were in business.
-More students received bachelor's degrees in business than in all of the STEM fields combined.2
+In fact, of the 2 million bachelor's degrees that were awarded between 2018-2019, 19 percent of those degrees were in business.
+More students received bachelor's degrees in business than in all of the STEM fields combined.

 But if it's that common, is a business degree useless?
 Not at all.
 Its popularity stems from the fact that a business education can open the door to a vast range of employment possibilities.
 You can do a lot with a general business degree: pursue sales positions, go into advertising, become a management trainee, start your own business, and much more.